infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	* Supervised after-school programs can be critical to children who live in communities where outside playing might be dangerous or unsupervised.
 	* Community-based programs that offer a wide variety of services, ranging from homework assistance to athletic programs and from character development to the creative arts can contribute heavily to the positive development of youth.
 	* Keeping school facilities open for use by community families in the evenings and on weekends when they are usually closed may increase engagement in these activities.
+* Udayan Care[^8] recommends that all institutions have Indoor and outdoor games, yoga, meditation, music, television, picnics and outings and cultural programmes, gardening, library, dance, art therapy etc., and child-friendly library

 # Children with Chronic Conditions